Alfa Romeo Giulia (2015): Asia Pacific

+Australia

 The Alfa Romeo Giulia was launched for the Australian market in May 2017.
 The base model was powered by the 147 KW engine, the Super was offered with either the same gasoline engine as the base, or the 132 KW diesel engine.
 The 206 KW Veloce Q2 and 375 KW Quadrifoglio were also offered.
 All models have 8-speed ZF automatic gearbox.

+Japan

 In October 2017, the Giulia was unveiled for the Japanese market with the initial models were Giulia (base), Super, Veloce Q4, and Quadrifoglio.
 The Veloce Q2 and diesel-powered Super came later in 2018 and 2019 respectively.

 The Japan-only Veloce-based Visconti limited edition was released in March 2021.
 It came with Visconti dark green exterior paint, black grille and side mirror caps, yellow brake calipers, and tan leather interior.
 Although the Visconti edition was only sold in Japan, the same Visconti green color with similar features model was also offered in certain European countries.

 The high performance Quadrifoglio GTA and race-ready GTAm were added to Japanese line up in April 2021.

+In November 2025, Stellantis Japan released the 73 units limited edition Giulia Intensa, together with only 12 units Stelvio Intensa.

+Singapore

 For the Singaporean market, the Giulia was released in early 2018.
 EuroAutomobile, the previous Alfa Romeo sole distributor in Singapore, officially imported the Giulia (base), Super, Veloce, and Quadrifoglio.

-In 2023 under the new distributor, Capella Auto, the facelift model Giulia was released.
+In 2023 under then new distributor, Capella Auto, the facelift model Giulia was released.
 At that time the only model offered was the Veloce, with the Quadrifoglio would come in 2024.

+In 2025, Red Rock & Rosso Motor replaced Capella Auto as the new Alfa Romeo distributor.
+The Giulia Veloce and Quadrifoglio continued to be offered in this island country.

+Malaysia

+The pre-facelift Giulia Quadrifoglio was offered in the very small numbers brought by the parallel importers.

+In late 2025, it was announced that Alfa Romeo will officially return to Malaysia after hiatus since 2013.
+The facelift Giulia Veloce Q2 is available for sale beginning early 2026.

+China

 The Giulia's 2020 model year version was first introduced in China.
 It has an updated interior with a new 8.8-inch touchscreen for the infotainment system, which now offers a Wi-Fi hotspot, over-the-air software upgrades, an integrated emergency call function, and a call assistant function.
 The interior now has a leather-wrapped multifunction steering wheel and a leather-wrapped gear lever.